-The fight started with a laughably relaxed Mayweather walking forward without a care in the world, and McGregor throwing very slow punches at his opponent, landing rarely, with pathetic, weak punches.
-Mayweather gave up the first round by default, and round 2 was similar, with Mayweather landing very few punches, less than 5, and McGregor, again, throwing, sometimes managing to hit a man who isn't even trying, with slow, awful shots.
-McGregor looked very tired as he sat heavily on stool after just 2 rounds of what the older man in Mayweather was doing as if it was absolutely nothing, not even looking warmed up.
+The fight started with a laughably relaxed Mayweather walking forward without a care in the world, and McGregor throwing very slow punches at his opponent, landing rarely, with weak punches.
+Mayweather gave up the first round by default, and round 2 was similar, with Mayweather landing very few punches, less than 5, and McGregor, again, throwing, sometimes managing to hit a man who isn't even trying, with slow, off target shots.
+McGregor looked to be tiring as he sat heavily on stool after just 2 rounds of what the older man in Mayweather was doing as if it was absolutely nothing, not even looking warmed up.

-Round 3 was similar, and Mayweather began to start boxing in round 4, after this round, McGregor was absolutely gassed, and from round 5, to round 9, Mayweather easily walloped, punished a spent, defenceless, powerless McGregor, still not really trying, carrying a very vulnerable opponent through the rounds.
+Round 3 was similar, but Mayweather began to start boxing in round 4, after this round, McGregor was absolutely gassed, and from round 5, to round 9, Mayweather easily walloped, punished a spent, defenceless McGregor, still not really trying, carrying a very vulnerable opponent through the rounds.
 Mayweather seemed slightly frustrated, and surprised at his opponent's lack of power, fitness, maybe disappointed for the fans.
-Mayweather steps it up ever so slightly when he feels McGregor really weakening in round 9, after letting him push out some more comically bad, pathetic little slaps he thought were punches in round 8, Mayweather stops messing around, and starts to punish McGregor, nailing him with shot after shot, giving him a 3 minute beating.
+Mayweather steps it up ever so slightly when he feels McGregor really weakening in round 9, after letting him push out some more disappointing punches in round 8, Mayweather stops messing around, and starts to punish McGregor, nailing him with shot after shot, giving him a 3 minute beating.